Amantini1997/FromUbuntu/AIP/Lectures.md

 Applying an **abstraction formula $\alpha$** we can abstract this problem into a simpler one.
 For example, we may only consider the problem from the point of view of the package, so **we group the states** based on the location of the package:

 <img src="./img/Abstraction_2.png">

+> ### Data Transition Graph (DTG)
+>This is a particular graph which considers all the possible values that ONE variable can assume, as such, the nodes represents its values and the edges are the possible transitions.
+The following one is a **DTG** over the previous abstraction.

 The obtained heuristic value (given $\alpha$) $h^\alpha()$ from the initial state $s_0$ is
 > $h^{\alpha}(s_0)$ = 2